Pointy Ears, a rubber forehead, or Psychic Powers — so what? So do all the other humans they know.

 - Jak and Daxter: Jak's species has long Pointy Ears and natural hair colors in various abnormal tones, and some have technicolor skin.
 They're still referred to as humans.

 - Legend of Mana: The human race encompasses a wide variety of sapient beings: from the Little Bit Beastly to full on Civilized Animals, mythological creatures such mermaids and centaurs, and various others in addition to "ordinary" humans like the player character.
 Basically any sapient creature that isn't said to not be human such as Sproutlings, Faeries, or Jumi is human.

 - The Legend of Zelda:

-- Most games treat Hylians — Link and Zelda's kind, and the setting's "main" race — as a Human Subspecies.
+- Most games treat Hylians — Link (Pictured above) and Zelda's kind, and the setting's "main" race — as a Human Subspecies.
 They're known for their long, elfish ears and their ability to "hear the gods" better than round-eared humans.
 Other than those differences, however, they're usually interchangable with non-Hylian, round-eared humans.
 There aren't any physical or social differences and they interbreed just fine.